Non-Existent Moments of Earnings Growth: Data and Preview

 Apart from age, gender, and income, we could further consider industry and occupation as heterogeneous attributes in the analysis.
 NESPD contains information on both industry and occupation with the Standard Industry Classification (SIC) and Standard Occupation Classification (SOC) codes.

 We define a measure $Y$ as the difference between the log earnings in 2007 and the log earnings in 2008 (i.e., one-year earnings growth rate).
 Similarly, we also construct this variable for the period between 2015 and 2016.
-Figures \ref{fig:nespd_density_2007} and \ref{fig:nespd_density_2015} show the kernel density estimates of the measure $Y$ for the period 2007--2008 and the period 2015--2016, respectively.
-In each figure, the top and bottom panels show the densities for men and women, respectively.
+Figures \ref{fig:nespd_density_2007} and \ref{fig:nespd_density_2015} show the kernel density estimates of the measure $Y$ for the period 2007--2008 and the period 2015--2016, respectively.\footnote{The kernel estimates in these figures are obtained with the Gaussian smoothing kernel.
+Given the concerns raised by Degiannakis et al. (2023b) and Lahr (2014) that, under the existence of extreme values, the visual output of the kernel estimates may vary significantly under different weighting functions, we check various kernel functions (e.g., Epanechnikov, rectangular, and triangular kernels) in Appendix \ref{app: density}.
+Our analysis reveals no substantial differences among them.} In each figure, the left and right panels show the densities for men and women, respectively.
 The figures illustrate clear departures from normality: each kernel density exhibits a large spike in the middle of the distribution sticking upward out of the reference normal density.
 Moreover, each kernel density has heavier tails compared to the reference normal density.
 These features of the estimated densities suggest that the actual distributions of $Y$ indeed have heavier tails than normal distributions, as documented in the previous literature.

 We also inspect the sample moments of the distribution of one-year earnings changes conditional on previous earnings.
 Figure \ref{fig:nespd_moments} shows the standard deviation, the Kelly's measure of skewness, and the Crow-Siddiqui measure of kurtosis, respectively, of earnings changes by previous earnings, for men (left three figures) and women (right three figures).
 The Kelly's measure of skewness is defined as $(Q_{.9}Y-Q_{.5}Y)-(Q_{.5}Y-Q_{.1}Y)/(Q_{.9}Y-Q_{.1}Y)$ and the Crow-Siddiqui measure of kurtosis as $(Q_{.975}Y-Q_{.025}Y)/(Q_{.75}Y-Q_{.25}Y)$, where $Q_{\tau}Y$ denotes the $\tau$-quantile of the distribution of $Y$.
 As in \citet{de2021wage}, we find that the Crow-Siddiqui measure of kurtosis is higher than the reference value of 2.91 for the normal distribution, and the Kelly's measure of skewness deviates from zero, ranging from positive values for low earnings groups to negative values for higher values of previous earnings.
 However, as mentioned in the introduction, these quantile-based measures do not take into account the very tail observations that are above, say $Q_{.975}Y$.
 These observations are indeed informative about the tail feature of the earnings risk and inequality.
 In comparison, our proposed method takes all samples into consideration and is explicitly designed to characterize the tail heaviness.